ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 HRS05 - A 1.8" diagonal LCD shall be used for the user interface.
 The display shall communicate with the microcontroller via I2C bus.

-> Achieved.
+> Partially achieved.
 We use LCD screen to show welcome messages in every cases and also the 25x25 QR-code.
-It indeed communicates with MCU via I2C bus.
+However, it communicates with MCU via SPI bus since we changed for another SPI LCD screen instead of the previous I2C LCD screen.

 ### SRS

 SRS 01 - The microcontroller should check the response of the infrared distance meter every 5 seconds and use 1bit to indicate whether there is a visitor coming.

 > Partially Achieved.
 The vTaskDelay function is not accurate in our project.
 Ideally we wanted to delay 5 seconds, but vTaskDelay(5000) cannot make stable 5 seconds delay.
-So we changed to vTaskDelay(999999) for a relative long delay.
+So we changed to vTaskDelay(999999) for a relative long delay which in practice presents around 1-2 mins actual delay.

 SRS 02 - If the microcontroller recognizes a visitor, it shall fetch a 80*80 URL QR code from the SD card (NVM with 256KB via SPI) and send it to the LCD screen.

 > Partially Achieved.
-We display the LCD screen with only 25*25 size QR code because of limited pixel on LCD.
-Also we didn't implement fetch the QR code from SD card.
+We display the LCD screen with only 25*25 size QR code because of limited pixels on LCD.
+Also we didn't implement fetching the QR code from SD card.
 We just simply plotted the code pixel by pixel in the "for" loop.
 That's why displaying the code takes quite long time.

 SRS 03 - Visitors should provide their name, password and email (< 150Bytes) in the user interface.
 If visitors click the "Request" button in the interface and the interface shall prompt a response to the microcontroller.